eaglepython/Project-portofolio/README.md

 # Joseph Bidias – AI Research Scientist & Software Engineer Portfolio

-A futuristic, visually compelling portfolio website built with HTML5 and CSS3, showcasing expertise in biomedical AI, integrative medicine, and full-stack software engineering.
+A visually compelling portfolio website built with HTML5 and CSS3, showcasing expertise in biomedical AI, integrative medicine, and full-stack software engineering.
 This project highlights innovation at the intersection of healthcare and intelligent systems.

 ## 🚀 Overview